LakshyaMalhotra/LakshyaMalhotra.github.io/_posts/2024-06-10-Mathematical-details-behind-self-attention.md

 The intuitive appeal of self-attention lies in its ability to dynamically adjust the focus of the model based on the context.
 For instance, in the sentence "The cat sat on the mat because it was tired," the word "it" refers to "the cat."
 A self-attention mechanism can learn this relationship by assigning higher importance to "the cat" when processing "it," enhancing the model's comprehension of pronoun references and improving overall performance on tasks such as translation, summarization, and question answering.

 Moreover, self-attention is not limited to NLP.
 Its versatility extends to other domains like computer vision, where it helps in tasks such as image classification and object detection by allowing models to focus on relevant parts of an image.
-Because of its impact, its worthwhile to understand the abstractions behind this concept from the mathematical point of view.

 We will try to understand how exactly self-attention works and the intuitions behind it in more detail in this post.
 Although there already exists tons of great resources on self-attention mechanism, in order to understand it better for my learnings, I wanted to get some visual intuition behind this concept.
 One other motivation to write this post is to see how beautifully it leverages the concepts of linear-algebra.
 After explaining it conceptually, I will end this post by implementing multihead self-attention using just vanilla PyTorch.